 Powershell scripts are used to complete tasks simply running script files.
-This provides easy to use way to run same commands again and again.
-Scripts also used to share experience with other system administrators easily.
-Scripts may need sometimes parameters to operator.
-In this tutorial we will look different aspects and usage forms of Powershell scripts.
+This provides easy to use ways to run the same commands again and again.
+Scripts also used to share the experience with other system administrators easily.
+Scripts may need sometimes parameters for the operator.
+In this tutorial, we will look at different aspects and usage forms of Powershell scripts.

 Enable Powershell Script Execution with Execution Policy

-Securit is important topic todays.
-Microsoft have learned a lot of things from previous mistakes.
+Security is an important topic today.
+Microsoft has learned a lot of things from previous mistakes.
 It created some security mechanisms for its powerful scripting engine Powershell.

 Print Current Execution Policy

-Get-ExecutionPolicy is used to list current status of the execution policy.
-We will get like belolw.
+Get-ExecutionPolicy is used to list the current status of the execution policy.
+We will get like below.

-Restricted which simply means we can not run downloaded powershell scripts.
+Restricted simply means we can not run downloaded PowerShell scripts.

 Enable Execution Policy

-Set-ExecutionPolicy command by specifying the new policy name.
-We will allow all scripts by specifying policy named
+Set-ExecutionPolicy by specifying the new policy name.
+We will allow all scripts by specifying the policy named

 PS> Set-ExecutionPolicy Unrestricted

-In order to use in test we will create a script file named
+In order to use it in the test, we will create a script file named which

-ps1 is used to specify the powershell script and the v
+ps1 is used to specify the PowerShell script.

 echo "Hello World"